conoroshea1996/elderJsTest/src/routes/blog/social-media-recruiting.md

 ---
-title: "Social media recruiting: Are you missing out on discovering the Adele of your industry?"
+title: 'Social media recruiting: Are you missing out on discovering the Adele of your industry?'
-date: "2016-08-08"
+date: '2016-08-08'
 categories:
-  - "social-recruiting"
+  - 'social-recruiting'
 tags:
-  - "social-media-recruiting"
+  - 'social-media-recruiting'
-slug: "social-media-recruiting"
+slug: 'social-media-recruiting'
-seoTitle: "Social media recruiting | Missing out on the Adele of your industry?"
+seoTitle: 'Social media recruiting | Missing out on the Adele of your industry?'
-seoDescription: "Social media recruiting should be of top priority when it comes to finding potential candidates.
-We look at tips on improving your social media strategy."
+seoDescription: 'Social media recruiting should be of top priority when it comes to finding potential candidates.
+We look at tips on improving your social media strategy.'
-author: "Chelsea-O-Connor"
+author: 'Chelsea-O-Connor'
-coverImage: "/images/Adele-and-Social-recruiting-software.jpg"
+coverImage: '/images/Adele-and-Social-recruiting-software.jpg'
 ---

 It is critical that recruiters adopt social media recruiting.